MinervaRose/MinervaRose.github.io/docs/_posts/2022-09-30-Five-Best-gifts-for-fans-of-the-Sherlock-Holmes-canon.markdown

 Indeed, if they have read all the books, if they own all the books, what is there left to gift?

-Faced with the same problem myself, and resolute not to make it final, I questioned Sherlockians about what made the canon so special.
+Faced with the same problem myself and resolute not to make it final, I questioned Sherlockians about what made the canon so special.
 All mentioned the wonderful art of Sidney Paget that was created to accompany Sir Arthur Conan Doyle's Sherlock Holmes stories in The Strand Magazine.

 Sidney Paget's illustrations were printed in black.
 Not very festive.
-So I found the 5 best gifts for the fans of the canon of Sherlock Holmes and Sidney Paget , modernized, with bright colors and high definition illustrations.
+So I found the 5 best gifts for the fans of the canon of Sherlock Holmes and Sidney Paget, modernized, with bright colors and high definition illustrations.

 # 1 Wall art of The Hound of the Baskervilles by Sir Arthur Conan Doyle